-Strategic Investment Board Ltd is committed to the Executive's Sustainable Development Strategy.
-Policies and practices have been introduced within Strategic Investment Board Ltd to encourage efficiency in the use of resources.
-These include the 100% use of recycled paper, the use of multifunction printing/ copying/ scanning devices which are set to duplex printing by default and the use of efficient heaters to provide hot water for refreshments.
+- The Guiding Principles of Hybrid Working at the Strategic Investment Board Ltd were revised to include guidance on reducing the organisation's carbon emissions through greater use of sustainable travel; - Knowledge sharing sessions took place with guest sustainability experts including Translink and Queen's University, Belfast; - The Strategic Investment Board Ltd continues to operate policies and practices to encourage efficiency in the use of resources.
+These include the 100% use of recycled paper, the use of multifunction printing/ copying/ scanning devices which are set to duplex printing by default and the use of efficient heaters to provide hot water for refreshments; and - Donations of clothes and toys have been provided by employees to the Strategic Investment Board Ltd's charity partner, Action Cancer.